 Get out the craft box and make medals from tin foil, paint, ribbons and cardboard.
 Or make my washer necklaces – just use bigger washers and you’ll have some lovely medals to celebrate your own mini Olympics.

 Along the same theme as dressing up, why not decorate the house with each person choosing a country and decorating their space to represent the country.
 We did this at work for the World Cup one year and it was brilliant fun.

 Either to watch the opening or closing ceremony, invite friends round and have a party.

 Try theming food based on the host country.
-For Brazilian food try barbecued meat, queijo coalho (‘squeaky cheese skewers), Feijoada (black bean, pork and sausage stew), Brigadeiros (chocolate truffles), Pão de queijo (cheese bread), or Quindim (a custardy egg coconut dessert).
+For the Rio Olympics you could have tried Brazilian food like barbecued meat, queijo coalho (‘squeaky cheese skewers), Feijoada (black bean, pork and sausage stew), Brigadeiros (chocolate truffles), Pão de queijo (cheese bread), or Quindim (a custardy egg coconut dessert).